digitalminellc/mura-training/README.md

         mura_1        | ===================================================================
         ```

-4. Once the image is finished loading and the server is ready, launch a browser window and navigate to http://localhost:8008/.
+4. Once the container is ready, launch a browser window and navigate to http://localhost:8008/.
 5. If the site only contains an empty home page, navigate to http://localhost:8008/?appreload&applydbupdates and the site should then be populated with sample content.

+### Stop The Mura Training Container

+To stop the container, follow the steps below.

+1. Launch your shell program and `cd` into the cloned `../mura-training/` directory
+2. Run the following command:
+    ```
+    $ docker-compose down
+    ```

 ### Mura Admin Login Information